Tommy Drake: Career

 when not in Japan.
 In 2001 he helped further the training of Tough Enough winner John Morrison, who went on to become the ECW Champion.

 Drake's first tour of Japan came in 2001.
 Drake tag teamed with Scorpio and Bison Smith, and faced such opponents as Jun Akiyama, Mitsuharu Misawa, Kenta Kobashi, and Yoshihiro Takayama.

 Drake wrestled his last match for WWE on March 27, 2003 in San Jose.
 He faced Sean O'Haire on SmackDown.
 Drake was upset with O'Haire after dropping him on his head twice during the match.
 Drake felt that the companies in the United States were about hiring wrestlers with great looks but lacking talent.
 Drake did not work for WWE any further.

 Pro Wrestling Iron, held its first show on May 31, 2002 in Ukiah, California.
 PWI negotiated a talent swap agreement with Noah that saw Japanese wrestlers such as Mitsuharu Misawa, Naoya Ogawa, and Takao Omori appear on PWI shows.
 Drake teamed up with Bison Smith to face Danny Dominion and Ace Steel.
 Drake and Bison scored a victory, with the match lasting for 50 minutes.

-Current Independent & Other Work
+Current independent and other work

 In 2003 Drake moved to Phoenix, Arizona, and began wrestling for Impact Zone Wrestling.
 Drake wrestles for IZW and AZWO in Arizona from time to time, but has yet to make a full comeback.
 Drake was the main event in 2006 when he faced TNA Impact star Relic at Wild West Championship Wrestling's inaugural show.
 The show was held at a boxing sport arena in Phoenix, Arizona.
 In October 2007 Drake starred in the reality show Casting Call, filming for Big Sky Motion Pictures in New Orleans.
 The show was set to air in conjunction with writer/director Mars Callahan's movie, Spring Break '83.
 Drake joined the CWFA in 2010 and is the current World Champion.
 Drake won the championship in September 2013, beating The Hawaiian Lion, Graves, and Alexander Hammerstone in a fatal 4 way match.